textadventures/quest/docs/tutorial/interacting_with_objects.md

 Object Types
 ------------

-An object's "Setup" tab lets you choose the type of object.
+An object's _Setup_ tab lets you choose the type of object.
 Select the "TV" object we created in the last section.

 The first "Type" dropdown at the top of the screen lets you select from: